bezzad/TaskScheduler/README.md

   * __Slack__ (this service provide a webhook url to send notifications to your slack channels)
   * __CallRestApi__ (is a provider to call or send notifications for your Restfull APIs, must times used for monitoring the APIs)

-For example of the below setting, you can seen that slack notification service defined in `notificationServices` part and by type `SlackService` and name `testSlack` which called from `notifications` part for service provider.
+For example of the below setting, you can see that slack notification service defined in `notificationServices` part and by type `SlackService` and name `testSlack` which called from `notifications` part for service provider.

 And in `notifications` part used `SlackService` for `alerts` channel as notification receiver.
-This part can defined notifications to all jobs as deault receiver, but if a job have self notification definition, so just will send notify to that.
+This part can define notifications to all jobs as deault receiver, but if a job have self notification definition, so just will send notify to that.

 ```json